ElMassimo/capybara-compose/README.md

 You can define a test helper by subclassing `Capybara::TestHelper`, which has full access to the Capybara DSL.

-When using Rails, you can generate a test helper by running:

-      rails g test_helper users

 ```ruby
 class UsersTestHelper < Capybara::TestHelper
 # Selectors: Semantic aliases for elements, a useful abstraction.